 Faith in Action (Volunteering) - This is a ministry of more than 2 dozen St. Joseph churches to pool volunteer resources and serve in the name of Jesus.
 A variety of services are provided, and a huge variety of volunteers are needed.
 If you'd like to help, let our Associate Pastor Cindy know (email@example.com) and she will contact the Faith In Action coordinators, Chuck and Sharon Leonard.
 As requested by Faith in Action, all volunteers will be required to have a background check completed before participating.
 Cindy can assist with this.

-CarePortal-This ministry connects more than 16 area churches to our schools Cornerstones of Care, Big Brothers, Big Sisters and local case workers as we work together to help meet the needs of children and families in our community.
+CarePortal-This ministry connects more than 16 area churches to our schools, Cornerstones of Care, Big Brothers, Big Sisters and local case workers as we work together to help meet the needs of children and families in our community.
 CarePortal bridges the gap between children in need and the churches that want to help.
-If you would like to see the current request you can check out the Church's CarePortal page here.
-There are many ways to help to learn more about this or to sign up to receive CarePortal requests please contact Tonya and she can assist you.
+If you would like to see the current request you can check out the church's CarePortal page here.
+There are many ways to learn more about this mission opportunity.
+To sign up to receive CarePortal requests please contact Tonya and she can assist you.